This is our Essential Guide to Surfing Portugal. Keep reading for everything you need to know about planning a surf trip to this popular destination.

-There are three main airports in Portugal, choosing the right one depends on where you plan to stay.
+There are three main airports in Portugal, choosing the right one depends on where you plan on surfing in Portugal.
 Lisbon International is the main airport in the capital, serving a number of global destinations.

 At its most northern point, Francisco Sa Carneiro airport in Porto offers links to the top part of the country.
 While down in the south, Faro remains a popular destination for families and holidaymakers visiting the sunshine state of the Algarve.

 How to get around Portugal

 Portugal is well connected with an efficient train and bus service, especially in the cities such as Lisbon and Porto.
 Trains tend to offer an affordable and scenic option, however, when getting from A-to-B in the quickest time, buses are usually the most efficient option.
 Taxis are plentiful in the cities, although typically the most expensive way to travel.

 Car hire however remains the best way to explore the country, with its many nooks and alcoves awaiting your discovery.

 Within easy reach of all parts of Europe, Portugal is a popular surfing destination with locals as well as international visitors.
 While it attracts the water-sports community all-year-round, the main Portugal surf season runs from late winter to early spring.
 Come at this time of year and you can expect waves measuring anything from 2 meters up to a sizeable 15 ft.